runtimeverification/k/k-distribution/k-tutorial/1_basic/04_disambiguation/README.md

 any of `&&`, `^`, or `||`.
 As a result of this, this grammar is also not ambiguous.
 However, it expresses a different grammar, and you are encouraged to think about what the differences are in practice.

+### Exercise

+Parse the program `true && false && false` yourself, and confirm that the AST places the rightmost `&&` at the top of the expression.
+Then modify the definition to generate the opposite parse.

 ## Explicit priority and associativity declarations